Signing & Verification

 - Signs the canonical bytes with the server's Ed25519 private key

-- Stores the session UUID, payload hash, and signature in PostgreSQL
+- Stores the session UUID, payload hash, and signature

 Period snapshots